 What is mobile ad fraud?

-Mobile ad fraud is the attempt to defraud advertisers, publishers or supply partners by exploiting mobile advertising technology.
+Mobile ad fraud is the attempt to defraud advertisers, publishers, or supply partners by exploiting mobile advertising technology.
 The objective of fraudsters is to steal from advertising budgets.
-Types of mobile ad fraud include click spam, click injection and SDK spoofing.
+Types of mobile ad fraud include click spam, click injection, and SDK spoofing.

 Why does mobile ad fraud happen?

-3 types of mobile ad fraud every mobile marketer should know
+4 types of mobile ad fraud every mobile marketer should know

-1. Click Spam
+1. Click spam

-2. Click Injection
+2. Click injection

-3. SDK Spoofing
+3. SDK spoofing

 SDK spoofing is also known as traffic spoofing or replay attacks.
 It is the creation of illegitimate installs using data of real devices.

+As an app marketer, you do not want to make decisions based on compromised data.
+If you’re wondering how to stop ad fraud, look no further.
 Adjust’s Fraud Prevention Suite works specifically on user acquisition fraud.
 The suite prevents fraudulent traffic from being attributed to your paid channels, which means that ad spend is being paid into the right channels and boosting user engagement.